WiedemannM/WiedemannM.github.io/_pages/research.md

 ### [The CO2 Question: Technical Progress and the Climate Crisis](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4212567)

-with P. Bolton and M. Kacperczyk
+with P. Bolton and M. Kacperczyk *(Revise and Resubmit at Journal of Finance)*

 <details>
 <summary>Abstract</summary>